jetjr/Genome_Coverage/README.md

 ## Genome Coverage
 Generates a "depth of coverage" graph using a sample file containing WGS reads and a reference genome.
+Average depth of coverage is calculated and reported.

 # Instructions for use: